Theseus-Aegis/Mods/addons/armory/README.md

 # About

-Adds Armory with support Chronos support.
+Adds Armory with Chronos support.

 ### Authors